The Top Activities in New Zealand for Families

 It’s hard not to be impressed by Kaikoura’s sperm whales diving deep into the ocean.
-See them by joining a whale watching cruise in Kaikoura (more info on Viator, Tripadvisor and Klook).
-Whale watching is also available from Auckland (on Viator, Tripadvisor, Klook and KKday).
+See them by joining a whale watching cruise in Kaikoura (more info on Viator and Klook).
+Whale watching is also available from Auckland (on Viator, Klook and KKday).

 Location: Kaikoura, South Island or Auckland, North Island.
 See more locations for whale watching in the 5 Best Places to Spot Whales in New Zealand.

 Travellers of all ages tend to enjoy the bubbling mud, steaming hot springs and geysers of New Zealand’s hot springs.
-Good geothermal parks for families include Waimangu Volcanic Valley (more info on Viator, Tripadvisor and Klook) and Orakei Korako (on Viator or Tripadvisor).
+Good geothermal parks for families include Waimangu Volcanic Valley (more info on Viator and Klook) and Orakei Korako.

 Location: Rotorua – Taupo, North Island.
 See more geothermal hotspots in the 8 Best Geothermal Parks in New Zealand.